CuttyBang/walsh-interiors/README.md

-#Mariana Walsh Interiors
+#Mariana Walsh Interiors Splash Page

 Splash page for Mariana Walsh Interiors.
 An interior design consultant from the Bay Area.
+Freelance work with help from the kids at MV Code Club.

 A parallax scrolling page utilizing Scroll Magic and Green Sock.
 Custom made vector icons.
 Partially resopnsive.